fudanchii/keyboard_of_disapproval/README.md

 Also, naming is hard.

 ## The build
-While the layout is totally GH60, this keyboard is purely built from scratch.
+While the layout is totally GH60, this keyboard is _somewhat_ built from scratch.
 The switches are all hand-wired with 8x8 matrix, so it's only use 16 pins.
 Matrix layout [here](https://github.com/fudanchii/keyboard_of_disapproval/blob/master/arduino_micro/keymap.c).
 The firmware is written from scratch on top of [LUFA](https://github.com/abcminiuser/lufa) (all USB related code was adapted from LUFA keyboard demo though).
  Currently there is only one base keymap, with `[Fn]` modifier to accomodate arrows, `[pageUp]`-`[PageDown]`, `[Esc]`, `[Home]`-`[End]`, and `[Insert]`.
 (See todo below)

 ## The Firmware